 Home-Made Guacamole

 Avocado 101

-Choose your avocados carefully and wait for them to ripen.
+Choose your avocados carefully.
+Over-ripe and they are already mush, or will soon become mush.
+Under-ripe and it may be a long wait for them to ripen, several days or more.
 It’s very tempting to become impatient, but using anything less than a ripe one will always result in disappointment.

 Avocados don’t ripen on the tree, they ripen after harvest.
-Rest assured, unless they have been in that grocery bin a long time they are not ripe.
+In my experience, the vast majority of grocery avocados aren’t ripe yet.
 The best way to ripen avocados at home is to place them in a paper bag with a banana or other fruit, close it and wait.
 The ethylene gas released by the fruit will hasten the ripening of the avocado.
-Check it daily and when it is both dark and soft when you squeeze it, but not mushy, it’s ripe.
-My final bit of advice is to plan accordingly and make only what you will eat immediately because guacamole will oxidize and turn brown quickly when exposed to air.
+Check it daily and when it passes the checklist above it’s ready.
 Print

+Home-Made Guacamole